alexkreidler/covid/posts/fema-unprepared.md

   * a backup plan in case the system itself failed or went offline
 * The system was repeatedly
   * Over budget
-  * Not fully operational by the required deadline
+  * Not fully operational by their estimated timeframes/deadlines
 * Since its inception in 2005, it was mainly developed by 1 Federal Program Manager and the rest solely by federal contractors, until mid-2012
 * FEMA did not do any testing on the system
 * They didn't publish any procedures or documents on how to use the system